 Crotch Lake is one of the top inland Walleye fishing lakes in Eastern Ontario.
 The great Walleye fishing is the result of the lake being clear and nutrient, which sustains high populations of Walleye.
 Fresh oxygenated water from the Mississippi River and other feeder streams rejuvenates the lake and gives the Walleyes prime habitat to spawn and grow quickly.
 The lack of high fishing pressure also maintains this great Walleye fishery.
 Crotch Lake is a big lake of 3850 acres with 163 miles of shoreline counting the islands.
 This is all waiting for you to explore.

 Crotch Lake is a very special lake located in the Frontenac Highlands and has been deemed as a protected wilderness area, which is called the North Frontenac Parklands.
-It has been protected from development with only one drive-to campground at the very north-end and two lodges at the very south-end, which includes Land O' Lake Lodge.
+It has been protected from development with only one drive-to lodge at the very south-end along with a summer camp for kids.
 All three were grandfathered into the park.
 The lake has only four cottages; rather it is a Mecca for wilderness canoeist with backcountry campsites along the shore.
 It's very much like fishing in a Provincial Park.
 Only a few canoeists participate in serious fishing thus keeping the Walleye population high.

 Crotch Lake has an extremely diverse structure with many islands, shoals and gravel humps along with sand bars and sandy shorelines.
 The lake also hosts very healthy weed beds, which are found everywhere and can range from thick to sparse patches.
 It's perfect Walleye habitat.